What Is Klonopin Used For?

 Benzodiazepines have sedative properties and a known potential for misuse.1,2 Although benzodiazepines can be therapeutic and are legally prescribed in many medical settings, consistent misuse of these drugs can lead to tolerance, physical dependence, and addiction.1,2

-Overdose deaths involving benzodiazepines such as Klonopin have become increasingly common—more than 30% of all opioid related overdoses also involve benzodiazepines.5 In 2015, 23% of the people who died from an opioid overdose also had benzodiazepines in their body.5 The safest way to prevent a Klonopin overdose is to use it only as prescribed by a doctor.2
+Overdose deaths involving benzodiazepines such as Klonopin have become increasingly common—more than 30% of all opioid-related overdoses also involve benzodiazepines.5 In 2015, 23% of the people who died from opioid overdoses also had benzodiazepines in their bodies.5 The safest way to prevent a Klonopin overdose is to use it only as prescribed by a doctor.2

 - Diminished reflexes.

 Overdoses are more likely to occur when drugs are taken together.
 People may be at higher risk of overdose when they mix Klonopin with alcohol or opioids (including heroin).2,3,4 According to the FDA, combining benzodiazepines with opioids or other depressants could have several adverse effects, including:2,4,

 - Slowed or labored breathing.

 If you are taking Klonopin with other drugs and you are concerned that you may be experiencing an overdose, seek medical attention immediately.

 It is difficult to estimate the amount of Klonopin that will lead to overdose.
 The amount of a drug required to result in toxicity is influenced by several factors specific to the user, such as age, weight, metabolic differences, the degree of the user’s tolerance, and any other substances being currently used.

 In addition, Klonopin should not be used by people who have the following medical conditions:3